lit-mod-viz/narrative-time-space/annotator-guidelines.md

 Changes in space may occur when narrative perspective jumps from one character to another, depending on the surroundings of each character.

+Not all changes in space correspond to a change in scene.

 ## Suspending narrative, breaching narrative levels

 When a character narrates an eventful story situated in another time/space,